All You Need to Know About Critical Chain Project Management

-When you embark on a project, you plan to succeed, but few projects are without their problems.
-Critical Chain Project Management (CCPM) was added to the Project Management Body of Knowledge (PMBOK) in 1996, and it aims to do away with frequently-encountered issues that can lead to a poorly performing or failed project.
+When you start a project, you plan to succeed, but few projects are without their problems.
+Eliyahu Goldratt’s Critical Chain Project Management (CCPM) was added to the Project Management Body of Knowledge (PMBOK) in 1996, and it aims to do away with frequently-encountered issues that can lead to a poorly performing or failed project.

-CCPM methods help project managers to focus on the project’s schedule, but they also help to reduce changes to the project that are implemented once it is underway.
+CCPM methods help project managers to focus on the project schedule, but they also help to reduce scope creep once it’s underway.
 After all, it’s harder to shoot at a moving target or accomplish a goal when the goalposts keep moving.
-The most successful projects are completed within the planned timeframe using the planned resources.
+The most successful projects are completed within the planned timeframe with the planned resources.
 When they don’t, cost overruns are almost inevitable.

 So far so good, but you’re probably wondering, is the Critical Chain Project Management (CCPM) approach actually used?
 After all, beautiful-sounding theories don’t necessarily work well in practice.

 Well, the long roll of companies that have implemented CCPM and experienced improved project performance is impressive.
-Big names like Texas Instruments, Harris Semiconductor, and Lucent Technologies report spending half, or even less than half the time they needed to complete similar projects after implementing CCPM.
+The results speak for themselves.
+Big names like Texas Instruments, Harris Semiconductor, and Lucent Technologies adopted CCPM and now report that they spend half, or even less than half the time they once needed for similar projects.

 CCPM consists of three theories.
-Before we look at the practical application of CCPM, we need to understand the thinking that goes into it.
+Before we look at the practical application of CCPM, we’ve got to understand the thinking that goes into it.

 1. Identify the relevant constraint